Thales of France has partnered with Google for a secure cloud service - ExBulletin

 Thales of France has partnered with Google for a secure cloud service

-Paris (Reuters)-Defense firms Thales and Google have partnered to provide a country-scrutinized cloud computing service to store some of France’s most sensitive data, the two companies said.
-Said on Wednesday.
+Paris, October 6 (Reuters)-Defense firm Thales (TCFP.PA) and Google offer state-scrutinized cloud computing services to store some of France’s most sensitive data The two companies said Wednesday that they are partnering to do so.

-The partnership between Thales, Europe’s largest defense electronics supplier, and the Alphabet division will enable France’s May government plan to recognize the US’s technological advantage in this area.
+The partnership between Thales, Europe’s largest defense electronics supplier, and the Alphabet (GOOGL.O) unit will enable France’s May government plan to recognize the US’s technological advantage in this area.read more

-The French government said cloud computing services developed by Google and Microsoft could be used to store data for the most sensitive states and companies in France if licensed to French companies. ..
+The French government has developed a cloud computing service (MSFT.O) developed by Google and Microsoft to store data for the most sensitive states and companies in France if the service is licensed to a French company.
+Said it can be used for.

 Thales and Google Cloud said in a joint statement that they would set up a French-based company and Thales would be a majority shareholder.

-The company offers the full range of Google Clouds services, but its network and servers are different from those used for regular Google clients.

-Mark Darmon, Head of Secure Communications and Information Systems at Thales, said the company plans to run Google software on its infrastructure … ensure cybersecurity and protect data from rules outside the region.
-It has a security layer for.

-Google and Microsoft, along with market leader Amazon.com’s Amazon Web Services, dominate cloud storage around the world, and with the adoption of the 2018 US CLOUD Act, concerns about the risk of US surveillance in Europe Is growing in.
+Google and Microsoft, along with market leader Amazon.com (AMZN.O) Amazon Web Services, dominate cloud storage around the world and are concerned about the risks of US surveillance following the adoption of US cloud law.
+Is fueled in Europe.
+2018.

-The Thales-Google partnership requires the blessing of Frances cybersecurity agency ANSI to obtain a trusted cloud label.

 However, its director, Guillaume Pupard, has already welcomed the project and said in a statement that it meets the criteria required for certification.